Multilevel randomized quasi-Monte Carlo estimator for nested integration: Introduction

 The two estimators based on rQMC methods with either a full tensor product structure or a sparse tensor product structure proposed in \cite{Kaa24} were geared toward inner integrands that could be evaluated exactly, and achieved computational work of almost $\cl{O}(TOL^{-2})$ and $\cl{O}(TOL^{-1})$, respectively.
 Moreover, the FEM-based approximation was treated as the exact integrand in \cite{Kaa24} whenever needed.
+These estimators use a truncation of the Gaussian observation noise to address singularities arising in the EIG application.
+As the error tolerance $TOL$ approaches zero, this truncation extends towards the boundaries of the integration domain, and as a result, a factor is introduced in their root-mean-square-error bound that grows exponentially with the noise dimension (see \cite[Theorem 6.2]{Kaa24}).
+Such behavior is not observed for the truncation used in the present work for error bounds based on the Hardy--Krause variation or Owen's boundary growth condition, see Corollary~\ref{cor:EIG.total.error} and the discussion in~\cite{Bar23}.